Navigation Home - AA-Fishing Lakes Fish

 Channel Catfish

-The fact there is a 15-fish per day on limit channel catfish here signals how healthy the population is.
+FALL.
+Fall is one of the better times of year for catching channel catfish.
+The 15-fish per day limit on channel catfish here, signals just how healthy the population is.
 The Oklahoma Department of Wildlife Conservation report that fish, mussels, snails, insects, and crayfish are among the primary food sources for channel catfish.
 Nightcrawlers, cut bait, shrimp and prepared baits are easy, and proven effective.
+Early in Fall they cruise the 8 to 20 feet deep shallows, in search of food.
+Later, in the season they migrate away from the shallows and current, to moderately deep flats and channel edges on the main body of the lake.
+They can typically be found from 15 to 25 feet deep.
 Fishing for channel catfish is often productive around any kind of structure.
-Submerged road beds, creek channels and rocky points are all good places to begin.
+Road beds, creek channels and rocky points are all good places to begin.
+Drift fishing or slow-trolling baits along mid-depth structure is popular and generally productive.
 Use a slip sinker or Carolina rig setup.
-C.J.'s Punch Bait is available at Bass Pro Shops.
+Use cut bait, nightcrawlers, shrimp or prepared baits.
+They remain in these areas and feed aggressively in preparation for Winter.

 Largemouth Bass